How do you “exercise” your brain?

 You can find more about this study in PLOS One.

-If you’d like to find out more ways you can change your brain and think more clearly, learn more easily, strengthen your memory, and build better relationships, check out our webinar series on the New Brain Science.
+If you’d like to find out more ways you can change your brain and think more clearly, learn more easily, strengthen your memory, and build better relationships, check out our webinar series on the Practical Brain Science.
 It’s a great place to start your journey towards a stronger, healthier brain and a bigger, more fulfilling life.

 What types of brain training games have you tried – online or otherwise?
 How have they changed your life?
 Tell us about your experience in the comment section below.